 The rigging system was upgraded to current specifications in the summer of 1997.
 Aircraft cables on each batten were replaced and nylon ropes were installed for the hand ropes.
 New stage curtains and a fire curtain were installed; they are the first replacement curtains since the opening of the auditorium in the early 1970s.

 This is the fly rail for the Auditorium counterweight system.
 There are 32 battens, starting at #1 being the Grand Curtain (farthest downstage), and #29 being the Sky Drop (farthest upstage).
 In between battens 18 & 19 is a winch used to lift heavy objects.
 Four battens are electrics.
-There are also four travelers, four borders, and three sets of legs.
+There are also four travellers, four borders, and four sets of legs.